+abstract forward(batch, state=None, \\kwargs)

+A Batch which MUST have the following keys:

-abstract \\\\(batch, state=None, \\kwargs) Compute action over the given batch data.
+• act an numpy.ndarray or a torch.
+Tensor, the action over given batch data.

-- A Batch which MUST have the following keys: - act an numpy.ndarray or a torch.Tensor, the action over given batch data. - state a dict, an numpy.ndarray or a torch.Tensor, the internal state of the policy, None as default.
+state a dict, an numpy.ndarray or a torch.
+Tensor, the internal state of the policy, None as default.

 Other keys are user-defined.
 It depends on the algorithm.
-For example, process\fn (batch, buffer, indice)
+For example, abstract learn (batch, \\kwargs)